Retired Early? Social Security Disability Eligibility

 • You will get early entitlement to Medicare after 24 months of SSDI payments.

-Learn more about retiring early vs. applying for disability benefits.
+And if you're wondering what to do, learn more about retiring early vs. applying for disability benefits.

 Talk to a Disability Lawyer